AxtMueller/Windows-Batch-Deployment/README.md

 Because I don't have a digital certificate, I have to use the leaked digital certificate from HT SRL to sign WBD client files.
 As for negative report from Anti-Virus software, any program of this type is considered a virus by Anti-Virus software, so who cares.

 # Screenshots
-Unfortunately, this software runs in the background, so there are no screenshots.
 These screenshots are the interface of the demonstration server program.
 ![image](https://raw.githubusercontent.com/AxtMueller/Windows-Batch-Deployment/master/screenshots/1.png)
 ![image](https://raw.githubusercontent.com/AxtMueller/Windows-Batch-Deployment/master/screenshots/2.png)
 ![image](https://raw.githubusercontent.com/AxtMueller/Windows-Batch-Deployment/master/screenshots/3.png)